 In her passive and supporting role, Elizabeth patiently waits on the sidelines, treated somewhat possessively, as if her role were inconsequential.
 Earlier Victor admits, “I looked upon Elizabeth as mine” “till death she was to be mine”.
 Shelley also highlights the submission of women through Victor’s refusal to create a female monster.
 He is concerned that events would further spiral out of control as he could potentially give rise to a reproduction of “malicious” creatures.
 This would ironically minimize the importance of men in this patriarchal society.
 Through the portrayal of her women characters, Shelley suggests that Victor’s attempt to exclude women is immoral.
 His attempt leads to the monster’s thirst for “vengeance”.
 Sadly, both Elizabeth and Justine, both the epitome of kindness and compassion are discarded in a harsh society that prejudicially focuses on the “hard” facts and circumstantial evidence.
 Elizabeth’s intuitive defence of Justine fails to sway the ‘harsh unfeeling reason’ of the judge.

-Furthermore, Victor is particularly heinous because he abandons his creation in his time of need.
+Furthermore, as Shelly suggests, Victor is particularly heinous because he abandons his creation in his time of need.
 Also, it is through his inability to nurture and care for his creature as a mother that Shelley shows Victor at his most self-absorbed and negligent.
 Immediately, upon the birth, Victor is filled with “breathless horror and disgust”.
 The sterility and scientific nature of the monster is evident in the description of “the work of muscles and arteries”.
 After William’s death, the grotesque form of the monster continues to dominate his vision.` “The deformity of its aspect, more hideous than belongs to humanity, instantly informed me that it was the wretch, the filthy daemon to whom I had given life” (78)

 When Victor returns home upon William’s death, the monster’s presence is foreshadowed by lightening.
-Again the gothic play of light and darkness, dazzle Victor and recall the initial creation scene on the dreary night in November.
+Again the Gothic interplay of light and darkness, dazzles Victor and recalls the initial creation scene on the dreary night in November.
 “Vivid flashes of lightning dazzled my eyes, illuminating the lake, making it appear like a vast sheet of fire” then a “pitchy darkness” (77) The Shakespearean reference to the “tempest” which is “so beautiful yet terrific”, recalls the ambivalent characteristics of the monster.
 He recognises in the “noble war in the sky” the vivid flashes of lightning that dazzle and illuminate the lake, and provide the perfect backdrop for Williams’ funeral, “this is thy dirge”.
 The same flash of lightning also illuminated the figure of the “gigantic stature” and the deformity of its aspect, more hideous than belongs to humanity”.
 It was indeed the “filthy daemon” that besmirches the perfect aspect of mountain and sea and Victor has the alarming insight into the fact that “nothing in human shape could have destroyed that fair child”.
 (78)